mmis1000/ssh-gateway/README.md

 # SSH Gateway

-a proxy to create reverse tunnel, port forward, authentication and domain in one command
+A proxy to create reverse tunnel, port forward, authentication and domain in one command

 ~~basically a ngrok clone~~

+Besides port forward, this also supports serving a static directory through a http domain (powered by sftp), essentially a static http server without http server.

+All without a dedicated client on your computer (only a script that use `openssh-server` and `ssh`).

 ## Supports

 1. mac: yes
 2. linux: yes
-3. windows: use wsl instead
+3. windows: use wsl instead (I don't know how to write a proper powershell or cmd file)

 ## Setup